AstridZhao/moho_bot/readme.md

 * To run chatbot, use [app.py].

-**Before running app.py, I suggest the following code in the terminal first to avoid the unexpected error.**
+**Before running app.py, I suggest you run the following code in the terminal to avoid unexpected errors.**

 ```zsh
 cd /Users/{username}